DouglasKims/Dungeon-Crawler/Notes.md

 # PROJECT OVERALL
-    # Create a file just for characters and classes
+    # Create a file just for characters and classes (DONE)

 # PERKS
     # Every 5/10(?) levels, characters get access to new spell level/type